LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Draft for discussion

 The shape of the partnership.
 S.R.
-Gopal Rao presents and funds the book; LURU creates it and keeps its editorial independence.
-The brand-story chapters and the book's design are made for SRGR and yours to use.
-Eyes of Luru — the name, the series, the format — remains LURU's ongoing property, which is exactly what lets it grow into an annual.
+Gopal Rao presents and funds the book; LURU makes it.
+The brand chapters and the design are yours to use.
+Eyes of Luru (the name, the series, the format) stays LURU's, which is what lets it grow into an annual.

 The photographs.
-Each photograph is licensed from its maker for the book and its promotion, with a credit and an honorarium for every contributor.
-We'd handle the consents and licences so the object is clean to print, gift, and sell.
+Each one is licensed from its maker for the book and its promotion, with a credit and an honorarium.
+We handle the consents, so the book is clean to print, gift and sell.

 Editorial voice.
-SRGR came to LURU for the voice — that is the reason this conversation exists — and the book needs that voice to have soul.
-We ask for the freedom to write with it.
-The brand guardrails, the approval gates, and the biweekly reviews are yours to steer, and we'll hold ninety years of history with the care it has earned.
+You came to LURU for the voice, so we ask for the freedom to write with it.
+The guardrails, approval gates and biweekly reviews are yours to steer.

 A draft to be refined together and formalised in the engagement letter.